joeygrasso-mc/poller/README.md

 ## Development

 `npm i`

 `npm run debug:test`

+Make sure you have [NiM](https://chrome.google.com/webstore/detail/nodejs-v8-inspector-manag/gnhhdgbaldcilmgcpfddgdbkhjohddkj) installed in chrome for best results.

 You can also run `npm link` if ya know what you're doing.
 This will let you install the local dev version in a separate app.
 Google that for more info.